Learn how to improve your FICO credit score so you can qualify for loans and credit cards at low rates.

 Credit utilization ratio

-Lower is always better here.
-There is no credit score penalty for paying off your balances in-full!
+A ratio higher than 30% hurts your credit score, and the lower your credit utilization ratio, the better.
+There is no credit score penalty for paying off your balances in full!
 People often think you need to carry credit card debt to have a good credit score.
 It’s just not true.
-A net utilization of 0% (if you pay your balances in-full every month) is the best ratio to have.
-Anything higher than 30% hurts your credit score.
+A net utilization of 0% (if you pay your balances in full every month) is the best ratio to have.

 Credit age